 Puppies or dogs must be fed with the clean drinking water as water is the major source for the contamination.

-You must immediately consult a veterinarian if you notice some symptom as it in early stages it can be easily cures.
+You must immediately consult a veterinarian if you notice some symptom as in early stages it can be easily cured.